-Indians trade star SS Lindor, Carrasco to Mets
+Mega deal: Indians trade star Lindor, Carrasco to Mets

 Cohen hired general manager Brodie Van Wagenen and brought back former GM Sandy Alderson as team president and hired Jared Porter from Arizona as GM under Alderson.

+Carrasco is signed at $12 million in each of the next two seasons, part of a deal that includes a $14 million million team option for 2023 with a $3 million buyout.
+The option would become guaranteed if he pitches in 170 innings in 2022 and is found to be healthy for the 2023 season.

-Increasing spending, the Mets kept pitcher Marcus Stroman for an $18.9 million qualifying offer, signed right-hander Trevor May to a $15.5 million, two-year contract and catcher James McCann, to a $40.6 million, four-year deal.
+Since Cohen’s takeover, New York has kept pitcher Marcus Stroman for an $18.9 million qualifying offer, signed right-hander Trevor May to a $15.5 million, two-year contract and catcher James McCann, to a $40.6 million, four-year deal.
 New York also signed injured right-hander Noah Syndergaard to a $9.7 million, one-year deal.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports